agilestacks/kubeflow.devops.delivery/content/getting-started/deploy-kubeflow-on-cloud/deploy-on-gke.md

 ---
-title: Kubeflow on GCP
+title: Kubeflow on GKE
 ---
-# Kubeflow on GCP
+# Kubeflow on GKE

 Here we explain how to deploy a Kubeflow into your Google Cloud Platform environment